pprathameshmore/pprathameshmore/README.md

 ✨ My name is Prathamesh More and I am an Indian computer engineering undergraduate and agile full-stack web developer who loves nothing more than working with people, building amazing software, and solving technical problems.
 During my years of engineering course, I have grown a strong passion for backend development and mobile app development, which led me to a good understanding of its underlying technologies, which leads me to love designing and building modern websites, applications, and APIs.

 - 🔭 I’m currently working on FShare - A cross platform file sharing service.
-- 🌱 I’m currently learning React.js, GraphQL and Docker.
+- 🌱 I’m currently learning React.js and GraphQL.
 - 👯 I’m looking to collaborate on open source projects.
 - 🤔 I’m looking for help with Microsoft Azure.
 - 💬 Ask me about Node.js backend and tech related stuff.